 When it comes to ingredients, it depends on what kind of treats you want to bake and gift.
 Cookies?
 Pies?
 Cakes?
 Cookies are a perennial favorite, but mini cakes and pies are the new fruitcake.
-Once you figure out what kind of treats you want to create, hit the grocery store or open your fave grocery app and get them on order.
+Once you figure out what kind of treats you want to create, hit the grocery store and get your goods.

 Then the fun part: Gift packages.
-Forget plastic bags that suffocate your treats and fail to protect them from inevitable breakage.
-Sturdy, customizable gift boxes are the way to go.
+Forget plastic bags that cling to your treats and fail to protect them from inevitable breakage—sturdy, customizable gift boxes are the way to go.

-Plan an afternoon of baking—and make it fun.
+- Plan an afternoon of baking—and make it fun.
 Grab your tools, pre-heat the oven, and start baking.
 The kinds of treats you’re making will determine what your spread looks like.
-But whether you make Mini Classic Chocolate Bundt Cakes, Mini Apple Pies, or Classic Spritz Cookies, you don’t have to go it alone.
-Grab the kids, and put them to work!
-They can glaze a Bundt cake or ice cookies.
+Whether you make Mini Classic Chocolate Bundt Cakes , Mini Apple Pies , or Mini Banana Bread Loaves, you don’t have to do it alone.
+Grab the kids and put them to work!
+They can glaze a Bundt cake or mix batter.
 The key is to give them a job and let them own it.
-Nobody said you have to gift all the cookies.
-Save the most “creative” ones and give them as special treats in your kids’ lunch boxes in those last few days of school before winter break.
+Nobody said you have to gift all the treats.
+Save the most “creative” ones and add them to your kids’ lunch boxes as special treats in those last few days of school before winter break.

-Box it up.
-Customizable gift boxes work for all kinds of treats—mini cakes, cupcakes, cookies, brownies, and so on.
+- Box it up.
+Customizable gift boxes work for all kinds of treats—mini cakes, donuts, cupcakes, cookies, brownies, and more.
 You name it: It can sit, fit, and be protected in a gift box.
 Plus, decorating gift boxes is another fun activity for kids—or yourself.
 This is like taking adult coloring books to a whole new level.
 Color, stamp, glue, glitter, and decorate to your inner artist’s desire.

-Oh, and there’s one step we forgot.
-Taste testing.
+Oh, and there’s one step—taste testing!
 But you can probably figure out the best time to add that into the process.
 Happy gifting!